dgcnz/arca-ai/README.md

-# ARCA NLP Engine
+# ARCA AI

-Speech Recognition and Natural Language Processing Engine for ARCA, an interdisciplinary project at UTEC.
+A full AI Architecture for ARCA, an interdisciplinary project at UTEC.

 ## TODO